Exploring Cycle Consistency Learning in Interactive Volume Segmentation

 To alleviate this issue, we propose a simple yet effective cycle consistency loss that regularizes an intermediate segmentation by referencing an accurate segmentation in the starting slice.
 To this end, we introduce a backward segmentation path that propagates the intermediate segmentation back to the starting slice using the same propagation network.
-Compared with propagated segmentation of intermediate slices, the segmentation of the starting slice is always accurate and reliable.
-Therefore, the accurate segmentation in the starting slice will alleviate the segmentation errors of an intermediate slice flowing in a forward-backward loop.
+Compared with the propagated segmentation of intermediate slices, the segmentation of the starting slice is always accurate and reliable.
+Therefore, the accurate segmentation in the starting slice will alleviate the segmentation errors of an intermediate slice that is flowing in a forward-backward loop.
 We evaluated cycle consistency training on several public benchmarks, including AbdomenCT-1K~\cite{Ma-2021-AbdomenCT-1K} and OAI-ZIB~\cite{ambellan2019automated}.
-Evaluation results on the AbdomenCT-1k dataset show that cycle consistency training improved segmentation on 8 out of 12 organs, including \textbf{24.9\%} and \textbf{8.3\%} improvements for the challenging esophagus and inferior vena cava, respectively.
-Our contributions are as follows: \begin{itemize} \item[1)] We investigate the error accumulation problem of existing propagation modules for interactive volume segmentation and mitigate it by better training regularization. \item[2)] We explore a simple yet effective cycle consistency training strategy that encourages self-correction for the intermediate propagated segmentations. \item[3)] We evaluate our method on challenging and diverse benchmarks.
+Evaluation results on the AbdomenCT-1K dataset show that cycle consistency training improved segmentation on 8 out of 12 organs, including \textbf{24.9\%} and \textbf{8.3\%} improvements for the challenging esophagus and inferior vena cava, respectively.

+Our contributions are as follows: 1) we investigate the error accumulation problem of existing propagation modules for interactive volume segmentation and mitigate it by better training regularization; 2) we explore a simple yet effective cycle consistency training strategy that encourages self-correction for the intermediate propagated segmentations; and 3) we demonstrate the effectiveness of our proposed method on challenging and diverse benchmarks.
 To the best of our knowledge, we are the first to explore cycle consistency learning in interactive volume segmentation.